Green Local Schools: Lunch scandal

-In late 2019, staff at Green Primary School disposed of a student's hot lunch and replaced it with a cheese sandwich with milk, due to his negative lunch money balance, on top of that it was his birthday:September 3.
-According to his grandma upon coming off the bus he said that it was his "worst birthday ever".
+In September 2019, staff at Green Primary School disposed of a 9-year-old student's hot lunch and replaced it with a cheese sandwich and milk due to his negative lunch money balance.
+This, coupled with the fact that it was the student's birthday, led to widespread media scrutiny.
 Green Local Schools addressed the allegations later that week and reformed its lunch policy after receiving nation-wide criticism.